-2.2.4 2019 Yakama Nation Survey
+2.2.2 2019 Yakama Nation Survey

 In response to early consultation with Tribes, the Licensee contracted the Yakama Nation Cultural Resources Program (CRP) to perform an archaeological resources identification survey of the proposed APE in 2019.
 Yakama Nation CRP conducted the survey to meet the Secretary of the Interior's Standards and Guidelines for Identification as well as pertinent aspects of standards for cultural resources reporting.
-The study included documenting sites of religious or cultural importance to the Tribes.
-Yakama Nation CRP, in consultation with the Tribes, identified such locations and their spatial relationship to the Project.
+The study included documenting sites of religious or cultural importance to Yakama Nation.
+Yakama Nation CRP identified such locations and their spatial relationship to the Project.
 The survey report is included as Appendix H of this DLA (filed under Privileged Information).
 In addition to the survey, the report also includes a detailed literature search and review summarized briefly in Section 2.2.3 above.
 A summary of the results of the 2019 survey is described below.